 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if oxymetazoline increases the chance for a miscarriage.
+Studies have not been done to see if oxymetazoline increases the chance for miscarriage.

-This has not been studied.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if oxymetazoline could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 OTIS/MotherToBaby recognizes that not all people identify as “men” or “women.”
 When using the term “mother,” we mean the source of the egg and/or uterus and by “father,” we mean the source of the sperm, regardless of the person’s gender identity.